softchris/copilot-workshop/02 Modalities/README.md

 GitHub Copilot provides suggestions based on the context of the code you are writing.
 You can accept, reject, or suggest a new code snippet.

-- Accept, To accept a suggestion, you can press the TAB key or click on the suggestion.
+- **Accept**, To accept a suggestion, you can press the TAB key or click on the suggestion.
-- Reject, To reject a suggestion, you can press the ESC key.
+- **Reject**, To reject a suggestion, you can press the ESC key.
-- Partial accept, To accept a part of the suggestion, type the forward arrow key (→).
+- **Partial accept**, To accept a part of the suggestion, type the forward arrow key (→).

 ## DEMO